dmettem/aws-intermediate/02-lab.md

 ---

+## Cofigure Your CLI

-## Copy your key and secret and put into:
+Copy your key and secret and put into:

 ```
 aws configure
 ```

+Set region to `us-west-1` and output to None

 ---

+# Getting Help

 ```
 aws help